 - Listen to the seller.
 Money often isn’t the deal-breaker.
 If you can satisfy the seller’s non-financial concerns, you’ll have more negotiating power and improve the chances that the deal closes.

 - Do your research.
-Thorough due diligence is essential and requires a knowledgeable and relentless approach.
+If your company is planning to merge with or buy another business, your attention is on due diligence.
+We support you with our transaction advisory services and a knowledgeable and relentless approach.
 Besides careful accounting, spot check with customers and chat with vendors, employees, and neighbors.
 The more you know, the fewer surprises you’ll encounter.

 - Develop a game plan.
 Long before the purchase agreement is signed, there should be a detailed road map in place for joining the two operations.